-When your doctor writes your prescription they will also provide you with a 'Patient Card' that must be provided to the pharmacist, which confirms that all of the Thalidomide Celgene[®] Pregnancy Prevention Programme measures have been followed.
+When your doctor writes your prescription they will also provide you with a 'Patient Card', which confirms that all of the Thalidomide Celgene[®] Pregnancy Prevention Programme measures have been followed.
 Your pharmacist will ask to review the 'Patient Card' prior to dispensing your Thalidomide Celgene[®].

-Your doctor will write a prescription for no more than 4 weeks supply.
-Ideally, you should have the prescription dispensed within seven days of either the prescription date or your last pregnancy test date, whichever comes first.
+Your doctor will write a prescription for no more than 12 weeks supply at a time.
 You will need to see your doctor each time you need a repeat prescription.